The project: Supplying Stadtlohn with sufficient water pressure

 Modular self-cooling frequency inverter that enables continuously variable speed control of asynchronous and synchronous reluctance motors by means of analog standard signals, a field bus or the control panel.
 As PumpDrive is self-cooling, it can be mounted on a motor, on the wall or in a control cabinet.
 Up to six pumps can be controlled without needing an additional controller.

-System for monitoring the condition of pumps: Sensors on the pump record vibration and temperature data, which is processed in the KSB Cloud.
-Information on the pump's condition can then be accessed via smartphone or computer.
-Easy to retrofit on pumps during operation.
-Components of the KSB Guard system: KSB Guard kit (comprising sensor unit and transmission and battery unit) and KSB Guard gateway.
+Smart solution for condition monitoring of pumps and other rotating machinery.
+Sensors on the machinery record measurement data, which is processed in the KSB Cloud.
+Information on the machinery status can be accessed via mobile phone or computer.
+Simple retrofitting of the sensor unit for measuring vibrations and temperature during operation of dry-installed pumps and other rotating machinery.
+Components of the KSB Guard system: sensors, transmission unit and KSB Guard Gateway.
+For dry-installed pumps the sensors in the sensor unit and the corresponding transmission and battery unit are comprised in the KSB Guard kit.
 Access via the KSB Guard web portal www.ksbguard.net (computer) or the KSB Guard app is required to retrieve operating data.
 Data from up to 40 pumps can be transmitted via one KSB Guard gateway.